jfude/CarND-Traffic-Sign-Classifier-Project-UD/TSC_WriteUp.md

 ii) and normalizing according to pixel = (pixel - 128)/128.0.

-Unfortunately this never seemed to produce a good result.
-The model always seemed to get trapped in a local minimum.
+Unfortunately neither of these ever seemed to produce a good result.
+The model always seemed to get trapped in a local minimum, never getting above about %80 vaildation accuracy.
 I have included the code for the normalization in the notebook but left it commented out.
 It may be that normalization would improve results with the addition of other processing steps I tried later (e.g. training set augmentation, drop out on the network).

 As I think is often the case in machine learning, more data will generally produce better (and less over-fit) results, than making very complex models.
 I therefore decided to augment the training data by generating